 Etiology: Bacteria

-Cariogenic bacteria (including streptococci mutans and lactobacilli) are transferred two ways:
+Cariogenic bacteria (cavity causing such as streptococcus mutans and lactobacilli) must be acquired.
+The bacteria are transferred two ways:

 1. Vertical transmission from the primary caregiver, most often the mother, via saliva contact